 Women continue to be underrepresented.
-What, in your view, are the challenges to women’s participation in ITU-T events, groups and leadership positions, i.e. (Chair/ Vice Chair/ Rapporteurs)?
+What, in your view, are the challenges to women’s participation in ITU-T events, groups and leadership positions, i.e. (Chairman/ Vice Chairman/ Rapporteurs)?

 What actions would you propose to accelerate participation of women in (1) ITU-T activities and (2) leadership positions?